How you can support your library

 Visit, check out books, use the computers.
 The more you visit and use our resources, the more we can show our community leaders and donors how important the library is to the community.

-Talk it up.
 Tell your friends about the resources available at the library.
 Invite them to library programs.
 It's amazing the people who come to the library the first time and marvel how they wish they'd known about the library years ago!
 If they don't know we're here and what we offer, they won't use it and we won't grow.

 Tell your representatives.
 If the library is providing a valuable service to you, let your community leaders know.
 Local mayors, city managers, judges, chamber representatives and more want to know that the community's funds are appreciated.